Sextus Vettulenus Cerialis: Career

 Edward Dabrowa lists Cerialis "amongst the Sabine people who, due to Vespasian, gained high ranks and were admitted to the Roman political elite."
 Based on the most commonly accepted interpretation of an acephalous inscription from Carthage, Nero conferred many honors on him.
 However, his first attested office was as legate or commander of Legio V Macedonica around the year 67.
 He held this commission through the First Jewish–Roman War to the end of the siege of Jerusalem in 70.
+Josephus writes that in the summer of 67, after the Samaritans failed to disarm and disperse, the Fifth Legion under Cerialis' command slaughtered 11,600 of them on Mount Gerizim.
 Cerialis impressed Vespasian with his courage and his success in numerous military actions.
 After the fall of Jerusalem, Cerialis was appointed governor of Judea and legate of Legio X Fretensis.
 He held both offices until at least AD 71, when he was replaced by Sextus Lucilius Bassus.

 Following his consulship, Cerialis was appointed governor of Moesia, where he is attested by one military diploma dated 28 April 75, and a second dated 7 February 78.
 An acephalic inscription found in Carthage has been attributed to him, which would attest he was proconsul of Africa for the term 83/84.